UW Medicine Compliance

 - MAA: Guide to Completing Faculty Effort Certification Reports

-- MAA: Recharge and Cost Center Overview
+- MAA: Service and Recharge Center Overview

 The protection and management of intellectual property arising from research is handled by CoMotion.
 Innovations should be reported as soon as they have been made, and before they are publicly disclosed so that CoMotion can evaluate the innovation for intellectual property protection and commercial potential.
 Disclosing the innovation or discovery to CoMotion is required if the project has been supported by federal grants.